BlueBrainOrg/Motion2D/README.md

 The **wall slide** enabled allows the node to slide when on a wall according to the value applied on wall slide gravity until it reaches the floor.

-When Override gravity on wall slide is true, overrides the fall gravity and apply instead the `wall_slide_gravity_value`.
+When `override gravity on wall slide` is true, overrides the fall gravity and apply instead the `wall_slide_gravity_value`.

 In this state the node is able to do a wall jump so it can come in handy to allow the player to calculate distances or to glide to a certain point and jump.